 Here is the DC-DC converter reinstalled, and the new lithium cells strapped into the battery rack.
 Operating the strapping tool in such a confined space was a challenge, but the poly staps became intensely tight just one ratchet click at a time.

 Before reconnecting the cells, the battery terminals and strap ends are brightened with a bit of sandpaper, and then schmeared lightly with Noalox to prevent corrosion and promote maximum conductivity at the joint.

-Here are the cells reconnected, complete with braided bus straps, cables, and cells taps.
+Here are the cells reconnected, complete with braided bus straps, cables, and cell taps.
 All remaining connections are made in reverse order – the DC-DC converter is plugged back in, the auxiliary battery is put back online, all connectors are restored to the BMS, and the clown nose is given a good yank.
 Several seconds pass without a trace of magic blue smoke, which is very good.